-The International Cyanide Management Institute (ICMI) announced today that Barrick Gold Corporation’s Cortez Mine in Nevada, USA, has been re-certified under the International Cyanide Management Code (Code).
+The International Cyanide Management Institute (ICMI) announced today that Barrick Gold Corporation’s Cortez Mine in the United States has been recertified in full compliance with the International Cyanide Management Code (Cyanide Code).

-The Cortez Mine was initially certified in compliance with the Code in January 2008.
-As required under the Code, the mine was again audited against ICMI’s Verification Protocol within three-years of that certification by an independent professional third-party auditor.
-ICMI has received and accepted the auditor’s Detailed Audit Findings Report, which found that the Cortez Mine maintained full compliance with the Code’s Principles and Standards of Practice throughout the previous three years.
-The new Summary Audit Report and Auditor Credentials Form are available on the Signatory Companies Page on the ICMI web site: http://cyanidecode.org/signatory_barrickgold.php.
-The operation must be re-audited every three years hereafter to evaluate continuing compliance with the Code.
+The Cortez Mine was initially certified in full compliance with the Cyanide Code in January 2008, and recertified in February 2011 and in July 2014.
+As required under the Cyanide Code, the mine was again audited against ICMI’s Verification Protocol within three years of its previous certification by independent professional third-party auditors.
+ICMI has received and accepted the auditors’ Detailed Audit Findings Report, which found that the Cortez Mine had maintained full compliance with the Cyanide Code’s Principles and Standards of Practices throughout the previous three years.
+The Summary Audit Report and Auditor Credentials Form are available on Barrick’s Signatory Companies Page: http://cyanidecode.org/signatory-company/barrick-gold-corporation.
+The operation must be re-audited every three years to evaluate continuing compliance with the Cyanide Code.

-The Code is a voluntary industry program for companies involved in the production of gold using cyanide and companies producing and transporting this cyanide.
+The Cyanide Code is a voluntary industry program for companies involved in the primary production of gold or silver using cyanide and companies producing and transporting this cyanide.
 It was developed under the aegis of the United Nations Environment Programme by a multi-stakeholder Steering Committee.
-The Code is intended to complement an operation’s existing obligation to comply with the applicable laws and regulations of the political jurisdictions in which the operation is located.
+The Cyanide Code is intended to complement an operation’s existing obligation to comply with the applicable laws and regulations of the political jurisdictions in which the operation is located.